KristofferC/LazilyInitializedFields.jl/page/index.md

 julia> f.b
 2
   ```
-4. Make it possible to uninitialize a field after it has been initializd if the value for example becomes invalidated.
+4. Make it possible to uninitialize a field after it has been initialized if the value for example becomes invalidated.
   ```julia-repl
 julia> @uninit! f.b
 uninit